 From Capitalism To Human and Environmental Health

 my ultimate goal: to be a part of a local food system that allows us, who choose to farm, to shift the focus of our food production efforts away from capitalism and profitability.
 To work to re-delegate the marketing, bookkeeping, physical distribution, and some of the risk away from the farmer so they can focus exclusively on the production of robust, delicious, flavorful vegetables and livestock crops, bound for the very community in which they live.
-I envision a *truly* community supported food and agriculture system that not only supports farmers in their work, creates jobs in the community, but also leaves no family or individual without sliding scale access to fresh raw produce OR meals made From locally sourced ingredients.
+I envision a *truly* community supported food and agriculture system that not only supports farmers in their work, creates jobs in the community, but also leaves no family or individual without sliding scale access to fresh produce AND/OR meals made from locally sourced ingredients.
 Let's work together to get our farmers and food system support staff living wages and benefits, too!

 In the mean time, I am doing what I love to do by growing vegetables and poultry on a very small scale.
-I re-oriented a portion of my time and energy towards collaborating through several local projects, with folks whom share a similar vision to make measuable positive changes to our local food system.
+I re-oriented a portion of my time and energy towards collaborating through several local projects, with folks whom share a similar vision to make measurable positive changes to our local food system.

 Farmer, Kitchen, Eater.